kamlendra342/QuizBuilder/README.md

-# 🧩 QuizBuilder
+# 🧩 Quizzy

-QuizBuilder is an intuitive tool that automates the creation of quizzes by transforming raw questions into a fully designed and interactive quiz interface.
+Quizzy is an intuitive tool that automates the creation of quizzes by transforming raw questions into a fully designed and interactive quiz interface.
 Perfect for educators and professionals looking to create engaging assessments quickly.

 ## 📚 Table of Contents
 - [Introduction](#introduction)